< Not even close.

-When shopping for glasses frames, whether for prescription or non prescription, it is really inportant that you choose one that fits properly.
-Ideally, the glasses should be wide enough so that the temples, or 'arms', go straight back to your ears without putting pressure on the side of your head.
+When shopping for glasses frames, whether for prescription or non prescription, it is really important that you choose one that fits properly.
+Ideally, the glasses frames should be wide enough so that the temples, or 'arms', go straight back to your ears without putting pressure on the side of your head.
 That pressure can result in headaches and unsightly dents in your head, and nobody that I know wants dents in their head.
 Glasses frames should also not be so wide that they slide down your nose all the time.

 Each style of reader you see on our site is designated by "fit"*:

 *This is a rough guide.
 The thing is, is that the extension of the temples and the bridge width can make a big difference in the "fit".
 A 46-22 can fit the same as a 48-18.
 Both are 114mm across.